Chansey Paech

 Chanston James "Chansey" Paech (/ˈtʃænzi peɪk/, CHAN-zee-_-PAYK; born 1987) is an Australian politician.
 He is a Labor Party member of the Northern Territory Legislative Assembly since 2016, representing the electorate of Namatjira until 2020 and Gwoja thereafter.
 He is of Arrente, Arabana and Gurindji descent.

 Early life and education

 Chanston James Paech was born in 1987 in Alice Springs, in the Northern Territory of Australia.
 His mother is Aboriginal, of the Arrernte and Gurindji peoples, and his father of German descent.

 He is the great-great-grandson of Central Australian pioneer, Topsy Smith, and the great-great nephew of bushman Walter Smith.
 Paech is the only openly gay male MP in the NT Legislative Assembly, and before entering politics, he was a prominent LGBT rights activist.

 Paech was educated in Alice Springs and participated in many youth programs, including the inaugural National Indigenous Youth Parliament.
 He went on to study at Charles Darwin University in the fields of environmental and land management, conservation, and horticulture.

 Early career

-Paech was elected to the Alice Springs Town Council in 2012.
+Paech was elected to the Alice Springs Town Council in 2012 and served until entering the Northern Territory Legislative Assembly in 2016.